Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum: Results and discussion

 Table~\ref{tab:presence-gate} reports the strongest presence-gate configurations.
 The text-only baseline already achieves a validation macro-$F_1$ of $0.62$ and a test $F_1$ of $0.74$ at threshold $t=0.5$, dropping slightly to $0.73$ when we tune the threshold on validation (best $t^\star = 0.10$).
 Adding LIWC-22 features yields the strongest validation performance ($0.74$), and several variants that combine LIWC-22 or eMFD with the previous two sentences (plus their labels) reach test $F_1$ in the $0.73$–$0.74$ range at both $t=0.5$ and $t^\star=0.10$.

 Overall, RQ1 is answered positively: \emph{moral presence is reliably learnable from single sentences}.
 Several gate configurations achieve $F_1 \approx 0.74$ on the test set, and differences between strong variants are small compared to this ceiling.
+In the remainder of the paper, presence is used either as a stand-alone signal (for filtering) or as a gate in the hierarchical architectures for the 19-value task; it is never used as a replacement for the fine-grained value labels themselves.